 Our world has more intelligent and helpful people, thinking in more truthful, useful, and beautiful ways about the future, than ever before.
 You’ll encounter quite a few of them in this Guide.
-This book will introduce you to two things: general futures thinking and the emerging field of professional foresight, people who get paid to think about the future for others.
-It is written to help you get better at leading positive change, and understanding the future from universal, personal, organizational, and global perspectives.
-We call these four perspectives the UPOG Foresight Tetrad, and consider them four equally important practice domains.
-We introduce them in this order in the Guide, as a particularly useful and general purpose way to learn the great power and scope of the foresight field.
+This book will introduce you to two very important things: general futures thinking and the emerging field of professional foresight, people who get paid to think about the future for others.
+You may think you won’t ever do professional foresight, but if you look to the future for others, at any point in your career, you are doing professional foresight, and you owe it to yourself and your teams to understand best practices in that emerging field.

-In its Big Picture, universal perspective, the Guide will introduce you to exponential foresight, to the scientific, technological, and entrepreneurial levers that are doing by far the most to change our world.
+As part of the global and universal domain, the Guide will introduce you to exponential foresight, to the scientific, technological, and entrepreneurial levers that are doing by far the most to change our civilization today.
 While most areas of human affairs move quite slowly, our digital hardware and software tools and platforms, and the social value that entrepreneurs can create with them, get rapidly more powerful and intelligent with each passing year.
-As you’ll learn in this book, many of these special systems will continue to accelerate for the rest of our and our children’s lives.
-In fact, some digital accelerations seem inevitable, due to the way our universe is structured at the nanoscale, as we only now beginning to see.
-Good foresight in the modern world begins with this recognition, and the resolve to use these special systems for human flourishing.
-This Guide will also offer a framework, evolutionary developmental (“evo devo”) foresight, to better understand what is predictable and what is unpredictable in the world, and to differentiate realistic from unrealistic futures.
-You owe it to yourself to understand why change occurs, and what we can most reasonably expect to create and lead in our lifetimes.
+As you’ll learn in this book, it is now obvious, to those willing to look, that many of these special systems will continue to accelerate for the rest of our and our children’s lives.
+In fact, some digital accelerations seem to be driven by the very laws of our universe, and the way it structured at the nanoscale.
+Good global foresight today begins with this recognition, and the resolve to steer these special accelerating processes and systems for human flourishing.
+They are increasingly dangerous and disruptive to some people and organizations, the faster they go.

 In sum, the mission of the Guide is to help you see further, work better, and live more (enjoy life more, be healthier, and live longer).
 Get ready for an extraordinary future.
-What an amazing and fortunate time to be alive!
+This is a truly amazing and fortunate time to be alive!

 Welcome to the adventure.